monkey-projects/monkeyci/docs/events.md

 Http is still the most portable solution for the outside world.
 But due to the purely request/reply nature, it is somewhat harder to use it for events, especially when you're on the receiving end.
 I tried using SSE, but it turns out support in the existing tools is not that good.
-Websockets are a possible alternative, but they are more complex.
+Websockets are a possible alternative, but they are more complicated.

 ## ZeroMQ